geertjanw/ojet-training/README.md

 6. Do the same for other texts, in the other modules in the application.

+### Internationalizing the Oracle JET Components

+1. Add the below to 'dashboarf.html':

 ```html #button { border: none; }
 <oj-input-date id="date"></oj-input-date>
 ```

+2. In the application, switch from English to Arabic, and notice the calendar automatically displays Arabic months.